 However it’s not impossible for a car to achieve its official MPG figure – we’ve put together a list of hybrid driving tips to help you get the maximum fuel economy from your Lexus hybrid.
 Further, Lexus cars have produced excellent real-world fuel economy figures in independent tests.

 The EU and member state governments are working towards introducing an updated fuel consumption test in the future so that a car’s quoted MPG figures are closer to real-world economy figures, but until then the EU-regulated figures produced by the NEDC testing programme remain the best way to compare the fuel economy and CO2 emissions of different vehicles.
-Of course, Lexus will continue to lead the way in raising fuel economy and driving down carbon dioxide emissions through its development and use of hybrid technologies that deliver definite real-world benefits.
+Of course, Lexus will continue to lead the way in raising fuel economy and driving down emissions through its development and use of hybrid technologies that deliver definite real-world benefits.